top of page

 • Firearm suicides include any completed suicide committed with a gun

-• 67 percent of all gun deaths in Tennessee are firearm suicides
+• 69 percent of all suicides in Tennessee are firearm suicides

-• 4th for unintentional shootings involving children, according to the #NotAnAccident index
+• 5th for unintentional shootings involving children in 2024, according to the #NotAnAccident index

-• So far this year, there have already been 23 unintentional shootings involving Tennessee kids with access to unsecured guns, resulting in four deaths and 11 injuries.
-(There were 17 in 2022, resulting in nine deaths and eight injuries)
+• As of September 15, 2025, there have already been 8 unintentional shootings involving Tennessee kids with access to unsecured guns, resulting eight injuries.

 bottom of page